 Case Study 4- Auto Parts Industry

 The Company has developed a four-prong sales program, which requires the General Manager and the Sales Manager to concentrate more on sales, growing existing, and aggressively developing new accounts.
-This sales diversification program will depend on the contribution from a recently hired Sales Representative.
+This sales diversification program will depend on the contribution of a recently hired Sales Representative.

-The Company has shown their seriousness by improving the basic sales collateral material – brochures, videos, and a redesigned website to support the sales force.
+The Company has shown its seriousness by improving the basic sales collateral material – brochures, videos, and a redesigned website to support the sales force.
 The website has been revamped to channel feedback from customers.
 This source of information flow will be used to continuously improve their online experience.

 The Company has designed a Sales Rep Agreement that establishes a more goals and objectives driven relationship on several fronts:

 Sets mutually agreed on goals for existing and new accounts (1 to 3 years).